feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 };
 ```

+> **Note:**
-> Note that a Feature Service needs to provide only one implementation per major
+> A Feature Service needs to provide only one implementation per major version,
-> version, since minor versions only add new features, and thus the latest minor
+> since minor versions only add new features, and thus the latest minor version
-> version also satisfies the consumers of all previous minor versions of the
+> also satisfies the consumers of all previous minor versions of the same major
-> same major version.
+> version.
 For this reason, consumers should specify [caret
 > ranges][semver-caret-range] for their [dependencies](#dependencies).

 ## Managing Consumer-specific State